therealestkevin/AutoHotKey-Scripts/README.md

 # AutoHotKey-Scripts

-Place to compile custom hotkey scripts for Windows (AutoHotKey) and Linux (AutoKey)
+Place to compile custom hotkey and custom Logitech mouse configurations scripts for Windows (AutoHotKey) and Linux (AutoKey, Logiops)